ibm-cloud-docs/log-analysis/tutorials/kube.md

 In this tutorial, you configure logging with LogDNA for your {{site.data.keyword.containerlong_notm}} cluster.
 In particular, you will:

 - Provision an {{site.data.keyword.la_full_notm}}.
-- Configure the LogDNA agent in your cluster to start sending logs to LogDNA.
+- Configure the logging agent in your cluster to start sending logs to LogDNA.
 - Open the LogDNA dashboard to find your logs.